-After you determine a treatment plan with your doctor, you may be eligible to receive free services through a Medication Therapy Management (MTM) program.
+After you determine a treatment plan with your doctor, you may be eligible to receive free medications through a Medication Therapy Management (MTM) program.
 Through an MTM program, you will receive a comprehensive medication review to ensure the medications you are taking work to improve your health.

 Your local pharmacist or health care professional can provide these services for you.
 If you are eligible and they provide this service, you will be able to sign up through them.

 Am I Eligible for a Medication Therapy Management Program?

 You are eligible for a Medication Therapy Management program if you take medications for more than one chronic health condition.
 As long as you are enrolled in a Part D plan and meet this requirement, contact your drug plan to confirm your eligibility.
 Once your plan confirms that you are eligible, you can schedule and receive your comprehensive medication review.

 During this comprehensive medication review, you and your health care provider will discuss: